jessbudd/portfolio-site/src/site/posts/the-year-i-became-conference-speaker.md

 - __There are lots of free speaking resources__.
 All over the internet tech speakers are writing resources for us beginners to get into conference speaking.
 I highly recommend Zach Holman's <a href='https://speaking.io'>speaking.io</a> and Rachel Andrew's <a href="https://www.smashingmagazine.com/2018/02/getting-started-public-speaking/">Getting Started in Public Speaking</a> as starting points.

-- __Listen when people say you can do this__!
-Forget that inner voice telling you you're not good enough.
+- __Listen when people say you can do this!__ Forget that inner voice telling you you're not good enough.
 Put yourself out there anyway.
 You never know how far you can go when you take a chance on yourself.

 ## What next?